zoph-io/instance-watcher/README.md

 ## Deployment

-Change emails settings and project name in `Makefile` or use command-line
+Change emails settings and project name in `Makefile` or use command-line.

 > Nb: Recipients are **space-delimited**